The law

 1951.

-Perrot's ornithological representations, which are endlessly varied, are capable of an extraordinary range of allegories: for example, with "discord" and "meditation" for the Paris Palace of Justice, illustrated respectively by black grouse and owls.
-Nothing here could be more fitting than a majestic eagle with a stern gaze, inspiring respect, to embody "the Law.".
+Ornithological representations, which are declined by Perrot to infinity, are capable of an extraordinary variety of allegories: for example with "discord" and "meditation" for the Paris Court of Justice, which are illustrated respectively by black grouse and owls.
+Nothing like a majestic eagle with a severe eye, inspiring respect, to embody "the Law".

 Bibliography: